Distance: 7 km

 Last Update: November 12, 2013

 Three Guardsmen Mountain is a beautiful and challenging hike in the Haines Pass Area with stunning views across to the mountains of the Tatshenshini-Alsek Park.
 The highest of the rocky spires of Three Guardsmen Mountain is called Glave Peak.
 The route follows an old exploration road for the first few kilometers, and then takes a steeper, more direct approach to gain the ridge.
 This route currently ends at the beginning of the main rocky ridge.
-It is possible to follow the ridge if you want a longer hike.
+It is possible to follow the ridge if you want a longer hike and fun scramble.

 Download GPS Data for this trail